Trump criticizes rush to condemn Saudi Arabia over Khashoggi

 Pompeo was heading next to Turkey, where officials have accused the Saudis of using a 15-member team to kill Khashoggi inside the consulate.

-Trump said he hopes the Saudis' own investigation of Khashoggi's disappearance will be concluded in "less than a week."
+Trump said he hoped the Saudis' own investigation of Khashoggi's disappearance would be concluded in "less than a week."

+In the meantime, there were signs at home that Trump's party was growing uncomfortable with his willingness to defend the Saudis.

+In an interview with Fox News, a prominent Trump ally in the Senate called on Saudi Arabia to reject the crown prince, known as MBS, who rose to power last year and has aggressively sought to soften the kingdom's image abroad and attract foreign investment.

 He said it was too early to say whether he endorsed other countries' actions.
 "I have to find out what happened," he said.
 But his complaint about "guilty until proven innocent" and comparison to the Kavanaugh situation suggested he was giving the Saudis more leeway than other allies.